 The non-directional earth fault function is used for instant and time-delayed earth fault protection.
 The number of stages in the function depend on the device model.
-The operating characteristics are based on the selected neutral current magnitudes which the function measures constantly.
-The available analog measurement channels are I01 and I02 (residual current measurement) and I0Calc (residual current calculated from phase current).
-The user can select these channels to use RMS values, TRMS values (including harmonics up to 32nd), or peak-to-peak values.
-The blocking signal and the setting group selection control the operating characteristics of the function during normal operation, i.e. the user or user-defined logic can change function parameters while the function is running.
+The operating characteristics are based on the selected neutral current magnitude which the function measures constantly.